 Fellow Since 2001

-This profile was prepared when Beatriz Rojas was elected to the Ashoka Fellowship in 2001.
+This description of Beatriz Rojas's work was prepared when Beatriz Rojas was elected to the Ashoka Fellowship in 2001.

 Beatriz Rojas captures traditional knowledge about key aspects of rural life and uses it to both help rural communities to improve their quality of life and train development professionals to work more effectively with farmers, making their programs more appropriate and sustainable.